ssoper/jquery-binaryUpload/README.md

     The HTTP method to be used.
 Default is POST.

+The parameter name sent to the server will be taken from the name attribute of the input field.
+If the name attribute does not exist then 'file' will be used instead.

 The included sample shows a typical implementation.
 Ruby and Sinatra are required to run the sample.